Glumboi/EZAutoclicker/README.md

 V 2.5:

--Another big update in this version the only thing im made is another GUI redesign
+-Another big update in this version the only thing i made is another GUI redesign

 V 2.6:
 -Obfuscated the executable to compress the size by a bit and boost peformance